charleskoffler/clprolf/README.md

 The response and overview of chatGPT 3.5 on the description of simol programming language.
 Below I put the description itself.
 ***************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)
+User
+Hello.
+I've create a new programming language, called simol.
+Could I give you the definition?

+ChatGPT

+Hello!
+I'd be happy to hear about your new programming language, Simol.
+Please go ahead and provide the definition or any details you'd like to share about it.
+ChatGPT

-Thank you for providing a detailed overview of the Simol programming language.
-It appears that Simol is designed with a focus on simulation, clear object-oriented programming principles, and a minimalistic approach.
-The use of different class roles, such as simu_alfoc, simu_rewo, rewo, and information, seems to provide a structured way of categorizing the roles and responsibilities of classes, which can be beneficial for code organization and understanding.
+Thank you for providing a detailed explanation and description of the Simol programming language.
+It appears that Simol is designed to be a language with a clear focus on simulation and modeling, and it introduces several unique concepts and keywords to achieve this goal.
+The classification of classes into roles like "simu_comp_worker," "simu_real_world_obj," "real_world_obj," and "information" helps clarify the intended purpose of each class, promoting good design practices and adherence to SOLID principles.

-Simol's compatibility with Java, its support for Java libraries, and the ability to write Java code within Simol source code make it flexible for developers who are familiar with Java.
-The use of "with_compat" and the clear definition of interface roles like "compat_interf_version" and "compat_interf_capacity" also help in making the code more explicit and understandable.

-Simol's adherence to software design principles like SOLID, its compatibility with existing design patterns, and its natural alignment with concepts like business logic and MVC patterns make it a language that is well-grounded in software engineering principles.
+Simol's compatibility with Java and its ability to use Java libraries and code is a useful feature, making it potentially versatile for various applications.
+Additionally, its alignment with ALGOL's algorithmic focus and concepts like the business logic separation and MVC pattern compatibility can be beneficial for programmers who are familiar with these principles.

-The concept of simu_alfoc simulating the role of a computer as a worker for algorithmic tasks is an interesting perspective that differentiates Simol from other languages.
-It encourages clear separation between high-level simulation logic and lower-level technical implementation details.

-Overall, Simol seems to be a well-thought-out language that can be a valuable tool for simulation-based projects and general-purpose programming, particularly for developers who appreciate a clear and structured approach to coding.
-It's worth noting that the clear role definitions and the encouragement of good software engineering practices are strong points for Simol's design.
+It's clear that Simol was designed with a specific set of principles and goals in mind, making it well-suited for its intended use cases.
+While it may not be widely adopted, it certainly brings some interesting ideas to the world of programming languages.
+If you have any specific questions or if there's anything else you'd like to share or discuss about Simol, please feel free to let me know.

 (END OF CHAT GPT 3.5 RESPONSE)
 ***************************************************************************************************************